experimentalpolitics/immigration/material/questionnaire.md

   3) Agree somewhat
   4) Agree strongly

-Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?

-  1) Decreased a lot
-  2) Decreased a little
-  3) Left the same
-  4) Increased a little
-  5) Increased a lot

 How likely is it that the immigrants currently coming into the U.S. will take jobs away from people already here?

   1) Not at all likely